open-quantum-safe/liboqs/README.md

 OQS will also include integrations into application-level protocols to provide easy prototyping of quantum-resistant cryptography.
 Our first integration will be in OpenSSL.

+**open-quantum-safe/openssl** is an integration of liboqs into OpenSSL 1.0.2.
+The goal of this integration is to provide easy prototyping of quantum-resistant cryptography.
+The integration should not be considered "production quality".
+See more about this integration in its Github repository [open-quantum-safe/openssl/](https://github.com/open-quantum-safe/openssl/).

 More information on OQS can be found in slides 64–67 of [this presentation](https://www.douglas.stebila.ca/files/research/presentations/20160812-SAC.pdf) by Douglas Stebila.

 ## Contents